shoreviewanalytics/shoreviewanalytics.github.io/_posts/2019-08-26-Fixing-The-401-Unauthorized-Message-After-Installing-Tomcat9-On-Ubuntu-18.04.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/buttons.png" alt="buttons">

-You may have installed Tomcat 9 and it is up and running, but when you click one one of the above buttons you get prompted for a username and password.
+You may have installed Tomcat 9 and it is up and running, but when you click one one of the above buttons you get prompted by the authentication required form where you need to enter a username and password.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/credentials.png" alt="credentials">